Kenneth E. Warner, PhD

 Kenneth E. Warner is the Avedis Donabedian Distinguished University Professor Emeritus of Public Health, Professor Emeritus of Health Management & Policy, and Dean Emeritus at the University of Michigan School of Public Health, where he was on the faculty from 1972-2017.
 He served as Dean from 2005-2010 and as a department chair from 1982-88 and 1992-95.
 An economist, Dr. Warner earned his A.B. degree summa cum laude from Dartmouth College in 1968 and M.Phil. and PhD degrees from Yale University in 1970 and 1974.

 Presented in over 250 professional publications, including 7 books, Dr. Warner’s research has focused on economic and policy aspects of disease prevention, with a principal interest in tobacco and health.
 Dr. Warner served as the World Bank’s representative to negotiations on the Framework Convention on Tobacco Control, the world’s first global health treaty.
 He also served as the Senior Scientific Editor of the 25th anniversary Surgeon General’s report on smoking and health.
 During 2004-05 he was President of the Society for Research on Nicotine and Tobacco.
-He consults with numerous governmental bodies and voluntary organizations, and was a founding member of the Board of Directors of the American Legacy Foundation (now the Truth Initiative).
-He was also the founding Director of the University of Michigan Tobacco Research Network.
+He was a founding member of the Board of Directors of the Truth Initiative.
 Dr. Warner has testified before the U.S. Senate and the House of Representatives.
 Now living in Traverse City, MI, he currently serves as an elected member of the Board of Trustees of Northwestern Michigan College, a member of the Munson Healthcare Community and Population Health Committee and as a member of the Board of the International Affairs Forum.